mrhotmadm/sleep/README.md

 }
 ```

-The other way you can use this is adding `.then` after calling the function, you won't really need the `await` at the beginning, but I think it takes up too much space and time.
+The other way you can use this is adding `.then` after calling the function.

 # Usage